JCarlee/pdf-invoice-scraper/README.md

 ## Author
 **John Carlee** - JCarlee@gmail.com

-I am 9 year veteran in the Geographic Information Science and Cartography space. **I am currently looking for new job opportunities leveraging my GIS skills with a heavy focus on Python development.**
+I am 9 year veteran in the Geographic Information Science and Cartography space.

 ## Motivation
 After seeing a friend struggle with handling hundreds of paper invoices, I wanted to relieve the majority of work.